 - Set up traffic management (TM) and mark out site

-- Mill out 50mm surface course
+- Mill out old surface course

-- Lay 50mm surface course
+- Lay new surface course

 - Roll surface and allow it to go off

 - Mark out lining schedule on site

 - Remove TM and open road

 - Lining/studding will be carried out at a later date under mobile TM or lane closures

-The works are proposed to be carried out in summer 2021 between the hours of 7am and 7pm and will take seven days to complete.
+The works are proposed to be carried out in summer 2021 between the hours of 7am and 7pm and will take five days to complete.

-Traffic management for the scheme will involve a 10mph convoy with 2-way traffic lights in place.
+Traffic management for the scheme will involve daytime lane closures with a 10mph convoy system and two-way temporary traffic lights in place.